IOWA OSTEOPATHIC MEDICAL ASSOCIATION

 WHEREAS, Iowa is a rurally oriented state which has the benefit of Des Moines University –College of Osteopathic Medicine with osteopathic physicians and students being trained in hospitals and clinics throughout the state; and Iowa realizes a shortage of physicians in rural communities and exposure to medical practice in a rural setting would give the student and physician a broadened scope of expertise and rural awareness; and the rural exposure would assist in the recruitment of new physicians to rural areas, now therefore be it

-RESOLVED, that the Iowa Osteopathic Medical Association (IOMA) encourage students to rotate in rural osteopathic physician offices and hospital settings in their clinical years of osteopathic medical school education.
+RESOLVED, that the Iowa Osteopathic Medical Association (IOMA) petition Des Moines University to encourage students to rotate in rural osteopathic physician offices and hospital settings in their clinical years, and be it further

 Code of Leadership for IOMA House of Delegates – 2003